Christian, Muslim, and Hindu Paths to God

 Evil or sin is the ignorance that separates us from the word, the truth, or the ultimate consciousness that we call God. – Zhang Fu Lai

 Our karma, which is the consequence of our thoughts, actions, and conduct, determines the extent of our separation from God.
-Good karma moves us closer to God and away from ignorance, and bad karma moves us closer to ignorance and away from God.
+Good karma moves us away from ignorance and closer to God, and bad karma moves us closer to ignorance and away from God.
 In other words, that which we sew, we also reap.

 Christians, Muslims, and Hindus disagree on the character of our separation from God as well as the path we must take in order to end the separation.
 Christians and Muslims believe we are literally separated from God through ignorance (sin) so that our objective is to dispel the ignorance and end the separation, i.e., go to heaven.
 Some Hindus (Theistic or dualist Vedantins) hold a similar view.
 However, many and perhaps most Hindus (Advaita or non-dualist Vedantins) believe the separation from God is illusionary, i.e., we are separated in the sense that we are already one with God but lack consciousness of it because of ignorance so that our objective is to dispel the ignorance by increasing the consciousness of the oneness with God we already have.